 Stretching gloriously over an area of 4,127 acres in Clifftop, West Virginia lies the unusually striking Babcock State Park.
-Babcock State Park, one of the most favorite scenic spots in Fayette County, is adored by visitors for its stellar scenery, proximity to the breathtaking New River Gorge, and the picture-perfect Glade Creek Grist Mill.
+Babcock State Park, one of the best scenic spots in Fayette County, is adored by visitors for its stellar scenery, proximity to the breathtaking New River Gorge, and the picture-perfect Glade Creek Grist Mill.
 Located just 20 miles away from the New River Gorge Bridge, this state park provides plenty of opportunities for leisure and recreation.
-Picturesque hiking trails, watery adventures of rafting and fishing, and thrilling camping and hunting opportunities are just a few of the many reasons why you should definitely visit Babcock State Park in your RV.
+Picturesque hiking trails, watery adventures of rafting and fishing, and thrilling camping and hunting opportunities are just a few of the many reasons why you should visit Babcock State Park in your RV.

 RV Rentals in Babcock State Park

 Transportation in Babcock State Park

 You can reach Babcock State Park by car and RV.
 Walk-in access is also possible.
 The park can be easily accessed from Beckley, and the main park entrance is two miles south of Clifftop.
 The park is just 70 miles south of Charleston and can be reached in about an hour and a half via US-60 to WV-41.
 Maps can be of great assistance for both getting to the park and moving across different parts of the park.

 The use of maps is generally preferred over GPS.
 With the help of a map, one can easily roam around the park from the cabins to campsites, gift shops to hiking trails, and from picnic shelters to the Great Mill.
 The most popular spot, the Glade Creek Grist Mill, is located just across from the park office, while the campground is just two miles away from it.
 There are generally no driving restrictions for RVs and cars inside the park, but keep in mind that cars and RVs are not allowed on trails.